skjolber/json-log-domain/test/logback/README.md

 ```

 ## Pretty-printer
-The test library also contains a JSON [pretty-printer] which is more friendly on the eyes if you are logging JSON to console during testing.
+The test library contains JSON pretty-printers which is more friendly on the eyes if you are logging JSON to console during testing.
 For your `logback-test.xml` file, use for example

 ```xml
 <encoder class="net.logstash.logback.encoder.LogstashEncoder">